 - 2 - 3 Tbsp tomato sauce

-- ½ teaspoon minced fresh thyme
+- ½ tsp fresh thyme, minced

 - Preheat to 350° F.

 - Prepare the Veggies

 - In a sauté pan, over medium-high heat, warm 2 tablespoons of the olive oil.
-Add the carrots, celery and onion.. sauté until they are tender and starting to caramelize (8 - 10 minutes).
+Add the carrots, celery, and onion.
+Sauté until they are tender and starting to caramelize (8 - 10 minutes).

 - Prepare the bread crumbs that are added to the meat

-- In a bowl, combine 1½ cups of the bread crumbs and ⅓ cup of the mushroom soaking liquid and soak for 5 minutes.
+- In a bowl, combine 1 ½ cups of the bread crumbs and ⅓ cup of the mushroom soaking liquid and soak for 5 minutes.

-- In another bowl, combine the remaining 1 ½ cup bread crumbs, the 2 tablespoons parsley, and the remaining 2 tablespoon olive oil, shredded cheese, salt and pepper.
+- In another bowl, combine the remaining 1 ½ cup bread crumbs, the 2 tablespoons parsley, and the remaining 2 tablespoon olive oil, shredded cheese, salt, and pepper.

 - In a large bowl, using your hands, gently mix together the ground beef, ground turkey, soaked bread crumbs, vegetable mixture, eggs, the ¼ cup parsley, thyme, cubed cheese, salt and pepper.